pbsmith82/pbsmith82.github.io/_posts/2021-07-16-lets_talk_redux.markdown

 ---

 Redux is often used with React and is a predictable state container that was released in 2015 and was created by Dan Abramov and Andrew Clark.
-It is meant to help JavaScript apps behave consistently across client, server, and native environments.
-It is also easy to test.
+It is meant to help apps behave consistently across environments.
+It is also makes testing your app easier.

-While it’s mostly used as a state management tool with React, you can use it with any other JavaScript framework or library.
-Redux allows the state of your application to be kept in a store.
-Than each component can access any state that it needs.
+It is used as a state management tool with React, but it can be used with any other JavaScript framework.
+Redux allows your applications state to be stored in a "store".
+This allows each component to access any state that it needs.

 Anyone who researches Redux can see there are a series of benefits and limitations.
 Some people would redux has been a hot topic for discussion.
 Below is a list of some it's benefits and Limitations.